Updated: Oct 3, 2022

 These three elements (TLD, domain registrar and hosting provider) provide us with a repeating pattern, which gives us a degree of confidence that the identified domains are related.

-Figure 2: Most Frequently Occuring TLDs
+Figure 2: Most Frequently Occurring TLDs

 CERTIFICATE AND BANNER INFORMATION